What happens at settlement?

 Do I need to be present at settlement?

-Instead, your solicitor and the buyer’s solicitor will meet to make sure they have everything they need for the sale to go ahead.
-If you have a mortgage over the property you are selling, a representative of your bank or building society will also attend settlement to receive any money owing on your loan.
-In some cases, settlement may occur electronically rather than a physical settlement.
+Your solicitor and the buyer’s solicitor will make sure they have everything they need for the sale to go ahead.
+If you have a mortgage over the property you are selling, your bank or building society will receive any money owing on your loan as part of the settlement process.

 Buying and selling at the same time